BabylonJS/Documentation/content/resources/Unity/07_RuntimePrefabs.md

+---
+title: Prefabs
+image:
+description: The Unity Toolkit has a prefab asset type that allows you to store a game object complete with components and properties.
+keywords: babylon.js, exporter, unity, extension, prefab
+further-reading:
+video-overview:
+video-content:
+---

 It is convenient to build a game object in the scene by adding components and setting their properties to the appropriate values.
 This can create problems, however, when you have an object like an NPC, prop or piece of scenery that is reused in the scene several times.
 Simply copying the object will certainly produce duplicates but they will all be independently editable.
 Generally, you want all instances of a particular object to have the same properties, so when you edit one object in the scene, you would prefer not to have to make the same edit repeatedly to all the copies.

 Fortunately, Unity has a Prefab asset type that allows you to store a game object complete with components and properties.
 The prefab acts as a template from which you can create new object instances in the scene.
 Any edits made to a prefab asset are immediately reflected in all instances produced from it but you can also override components and settings for each instance individually.